Model-based clustering in simple hypergraphs through a stochastic blockmodel: A stochastic blockmodel for hypergraphs

-This result does not provide specific insights into the identifiability when we restrict the model to fixed group proportions, such as equal group proportions $\pi_q=1/Q$.
-Indeed, it does not explicitly characterize the subspace of the parameter space where identifiability may not hold, although we know that its dimension is smaller than that of the full parameter space.
-When we impose fixed group proportions, we are precisely working within a lower-dimensional subspace, and identifiability may not be guaranteed without additional considerations.
+This result does not provide specific insights into the identifiability in the affiliation cases \eqref{eq:aff-m} and \eqref{eq:aff}.
+Indeed, it does not explicitly characterize the subspace of the parameter space where identifiability may not hold, although we know that its dimension is smaller than that of the full parameter space (and that the possible restrictions apply only on the part of the parameter space concerning the probabilities of connection $\Bqm$).

-Similarly, this result says nothing about the affiliation cases \eqref{eq:aff-m} and \eqref{eq:aff}, which correspond to further restrictions of the parameter space to lower-dimensional subspaces.

 The result we have established for $m$-uniform hypergraphs also implies a similar result for non-uniform simple hypergraphs, as shown in the following corollary.